bitextor/bitextor/docs/README.md

 * `sentenceAligner`: segment aligner tool, currently only `bleualign` is supported
 * `sentenceAlignerThreshold`: score threshold for filtering pairs of sentences with a score too low.
 For `bleualign` should be set to a value in [0,1], while `hunalign` can take any float value.
 Both are set to 0.0 by default
-* `sentenceAlignerWorkers`: number of parallel workers that will run each segment alignment step, default is 1

 ### Parallel data filtering